onionj/drf/README.md

 Django Rest Framework ,, sample project

-> This is a training project
-> That's why there are a lot of commented codes in it
+> This is an educational project That's why there are so many comments and dead codes in it